 Mayor Nutter is a life-long Philadelphian, born and raised in West Philadelphia and educated at the Wharton School at the University of Pennsylvania.
 He has been dedicated to public service since his youth.
 Mayor Nutter is happily married to his wife Lisa, and a proud parent to Christian and Olivia.

-The Harry Walker Agency represents Michael Nutter for speaking engagements; please contact The Harry Walker Agency at 646-227-4900 or firstname.lastname@example.org to request his participation.
+Mayor Nutter maintains active involvement in critical areas of education, media, public policy, political campaigns, the corporate community and academic institutions across the country.
+He is active in the social media environment, and can be reached on Twitter @MichaeI_Nutter, or through his website WWW.MikeNutterLLC.com.
+He is represented by the Harry Walker Agency for all speaking engagements and public presentations.
+Please contact The Harry Walker Agency at 646-227-4900 or firstname.lastname@example.org to request his participation.
 For media inquiries and press interviews please contact Desiree Peterkin Bell of DPBell & Associates.